logo for my-island-penang.com

 In the beginning of God's creation, written in the Taoist scripture, my uncles would share his side of story about Lao Tzu.
 Lao Tzu, the founder of Taoism, advocating modesty, overcoming force with patience and tact.

-Who are the Three Pure Ones the highest gods in Chinese pantheon.
 They are not rulers, but rather seek to save mankind by teaching and benevolence.
 The Three Pure Ones folklore is revered by Ancient Chinese till today.

 Goddess of Mercy in Kek Lok Si Temple